 If -L flag is supplied, address lifetime is displayed for IPv6 addresses, as time offset string.

-Optionally, the -a flag may be used instead of an interface name.
+Optionally, the -a flag can be used instead of an interface name.
 This flag instructs ifconfig to display information about all interfaces in the system.
 The -d flag limits this to interfaces that are down, and -u limits this to interfaces that are up.
 When no arguments are given, -a is implied.

-The -l flag may be used to list all available interfaces on the system, with no other additional information.
+The -l flag can be used to list all available interfaces on the system, with no other additional information.
 Use of this flag is mutually exclusive with all other flags and commands, except for -d (only list interfaces that are down) and -u (only list interfaces that are up).

-The -C flag may be used to list all of the interface cloners available on the system, with no additional information.
+The -C flag can be used to list all of the interface cloners available on the system, with no additional information.
 Use of this flag is mutually exclusive with all other flags and commands.